JonathanSaudhof/design-patterns/README.md

 every "registered" component.
 Each time an object wants to interact with an other object it calls a method on the mediator.
 The mediator than manages the request with an implemented logic.

+## Observer

+Problem: You have multiple objects (subscriber) waiting for an object (provider) to change in order to react accordingly.
+How does the subscribers know when the provider changed?
+A subscriber could pull/ask for the state every 2 seconds.
+But what if you have hundreds or thousands of subscribers?

+Solution: The observer pattern introduces a subscription and delegates the responsibility to the provider to notify all the subscribers on every state change.
+The subscriber just listens/receives the update/notification and acts accordingly.

 [^fn1]: [RefactoringGuru](https://refactoring.guru/)
 [^fn2]: [YouTube: Christopher Okhravi](https://www.youtube.com/@ChristopherOkhravi)
 [^fn3]: ChatGPT